Amy Berkower, Chairman of Writers House

 Kumkum describes her greatest strength as the humility she experiences when sitting with a woman who is seeking transformation. www.aboutmotherhood.com.

-Barbara Marcus, the children’s publishing veteran and genius who brought Harry Potter to America at a price everyone could afford, now serves as President of Random House Children’s Books.
+Barbara Marcus, the children’s publishing veteran and genius who brought Harry Potter to America at a price everyone could afford, now serves as President and Publisher of Random House Children’s Books.
 Ms. Marcus acquired the seven Harry Potter books when she was an executive at Scholastic.

 Ellen McLaughlin, award-winning author, playwright, and actor